 At this point, your team has worked extra hard to get eyeballs on your marketing videos, so let’s move beyond the aggregate and get super granular.
 Because every video view comes from a real person (ok, maybe a few are bots), it’s important to understand as much as possible about the humans behind the names and email addresses you see.

 These people are spending valuable time interacting with your brand, and more than that, they’re learning while doing so.
 By identifying the humans behind the view and keeping a history of what they’re showing interest in, you’re creating a more streamlined approach to the sales cycle.
-If you’re using Wistia for marketing and sales purposes, integrating with your marketing automation platform is a great first step.
-Once that’s done, there are a plethora of steps you can take to optimize your videos for sales, including the following three ideas:

 “By identifying the humans behind the view and keeping a history of what they’re interested in, you’re creating a more streamlined approach to the sales cycle.”